leo-bonacini/ndvi_city_analysis/README.md

 | 0.40 – 0.60 | Moderate vegetation |
 | 0.60 – 1.00 | Dense vegetation |

-Class thresholds follow Tucker (1979) and the classification scheme summarised by the NASA Earth Observatory (Weier & Herring, 2000) — see [References](#references).
+Class thresholds follow Tucker (1979) and the classification scheme summarised by the NASA Earth Observatory (Weier & Herring, 2000), see [References](#references).

-Pixels are clipped to the **official city boundary polygon** — no square bounding box.
+Pixels are clipped to the **official city boundary polygon**, no square bounding box.

 ---